markgbeckett/jupiter_ace/valkyr-minstrel/README.md

 To update PATCHK for your sound card, you need to replace the first number on each line with the correct code sequence for your sound card.
 For example, if your sound card had the register port listing on F8h and the data port on address F0h, you would replace the first number on each line with F8D3, F0D3, and F8DB, respectively.

 Remember to 'REDEFINE PATCHK' once you have completed your edits and then run the command 'PATCH'.
 After a few seconds, patching will be completed, and you can type 'EM' to run the game and enjoy enhanced in-game sound.
-Once you have a working version of the game, you may want to save to a new tape or TAP file.
+Once you have a working version of the game, you may want to save it to a new tape or TAP file.